ekinolik/jax/README.md

-# JAX - Options Delta Exposure Service
+# JAX - Options Delta and Gamma Exposure Service

-JAX is a gRPC service that calculates delta exposure (DEX) for options using data from Polygon.io.
+JAX is a gRPC service that calculates delta exposure (DEX) and gamma exposure (GEX) for options using data from Polygon.io.

 ## Available Methods